 In some states, a person questioned by a law enforcement officer is not required to respond.
-However, many states have passed “stop-and-identify” laws.
-These laws permit a law enforcement officer to stop a person suspected of criminal behavior and ask for identification.
-Failure by the person stopped to respond is a violation of the law and can lead to arrest and charges.
+However, many states have passed stop-and-identify laws, which permit a law enforcement officer to stop a person suspected of criminal behavior and ask for identification.
+Failure by the person stopped to respond is a violation of the law and can lead to arrest and criminal charges.

 Some states do not have stop-and-identify statutes.
 Related statutes in these states vary, and some require a person to respond to the officer's request for identification, and some do not.
 However, if a person does voluntarily elect to answer, providing false information is usually a crime.

 In states that have stop-and-identify laws, the prosecutor has to prove two things in order to get a conviction:

 Before a police officer can properly stop a person and ask for identification, the officer must have a reasonable, articulable suspicion that a crime has occurred or is about to occur.
 This means the officer must be able to state facts and circumstances that would lead a reasonable person to believe that a crime occurred or will soon.

 For example, if an officer observes a car driving lawfully in the early morning hours, those facts alone are not sufficient to indicate that a crime occurred, and the officer could not properly stop the vehicle.
 On the other hand, if the officer had information that a car of the same color, make and model, and with the same number of occupants, just left the scene of a nearby crime, the officer would have specific facts suggesting that a crime occurred involving the occupants of the car and could lawfully stop the vehicle.
 Even if it turns out the car wasn't the getaway car, the stop is still lawful because the officer had reasonable suspicion.

 As long as a law enforcement officer's detention (stop) of a person is legal, the officer is always free to ask questions.
 As discussed above, in some states the person stopped must provide identification, while in other states the person stopped is not required to respond.